Early settlers in Ranger were the Anthony Lewis and the W.L. Jackson

 Jackson was not in Ranger long before he convinced his brother,

-an accident somewhere.
-Thus, the Ranger Clinic was born.
-Dr. Claude
+there is always an accident somewhere.
+Thus, the Ranger Clinic

-move to Dallas where he added Psychiatry to his medical specialties
+his family would later move to Dallas where he added Psychiatry

-and was instrumental in the establishment of the Timberlawn Mental
+to his medical specialties and was instrumental in the establishment

-Hospital.
-Joanne Jackson did attend Ranger high School two years
+of the Timberlawn Mental Hospital.
+Joanne Jackson did attend Ranger

-with the Class of 1949.
-After her husband's death, Exa later nursed
+High School two years with the Class of 1949.
+After her husband's

-in Dallas at Baylor Hospital.
+death, Exa later nursed in Dallas at Baylor Hospital.

 Anthony Lewis, died June, 1963 at Arlington, Texas, and is buried